Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 Let's dissect what this code does.

 [launch] is a _coroutine builder_.
-It launches a new coroutine concurrently with the rest of the code, which continues to work on its own, so that is why we see `Hello` printed first.
+It launches a new coroutine concurrently with the rest of the code, which continues to work independently.
+That's why `Hello` has been printed first.

 [delay] is a special _suspending function_.
 It _suspends_ the coroutine for a specific time.
 Suspending a coroutine does not _block_ the underlying thread, but allows other coroutines to run and use the underlying thread for